7sDream/rikka/plugins/tencent/cos/README.md

 For example, `-bpath rikka`，will save image in `rikka` folder.

 The object storage version is provided by the command line parameter `-tccosVer`.
-The default version is v4.
-The v5 version needs to set the region in the domain name, and add the env var `RIKKA_TENCENT_REGION`.
+The default version is `v4`, for keep compatibility.

+If you need to use `v5` version, then have to set the region in the domain name by add the env var `RIKKA_TENCENT_REGION`.

 ## Notices